 Jeff Skoll: the Skoll Foundation

-The filmmaker who created Al Gore’s An Inconvenient Truth has now set up the Skoll Foundation in Silicon Valley.
+The filmmaker who created Al Gore’s has now set up the Skoll Foundation in Silicon Valley.
 His foundation has a vision of building a sustainable future through social entrepreneurship, supporting and funding small businesses with ideas on how to tackle ecological problems such as climate change and water scarcity.

 Skoll gives grants to social entrepreneurs who have the potential to revolutionise the way we approach sustainability.